melecajou/conankillfeed/README.md

     After=network.target

     [Service]
-    # Change these to the user/group that should run the bot
+    # Change this to the user/group that should run the bot
     User=steam
-    Group=steam

     # Change this to the absolute path of your bot's directory
     WorkingDirectory=/home/steam/bots/Killfeed

-    # Command to start the bot
+    # Command to start the bot using the python from the virtual environment
-    ExecStart=/usr/bin/python3 -u killfeed_bot.py
+    ExecStart=/home/steam/bots/Killfeed/venv/bin/python3 -u killfeed_bot.py

     # Restart policy
-    Restart=always
-    RestartSec=5
+    Restart=on-failure
+    RestartSec=5s

     [Install]
     WantedBy=multi-user.target